belgattitude/soluble-japha/doc/install_server.md

 !!! danger
     For obvious security reasons, the Javabridge server cannot be exposed on a public network.
-It must be limited to interactions on the same host/network and should be runned under the same user (not root) as the php client.
-(Bind Tomcat to localhost or setup a firewall where applicable).
+It must be limited to interactions on the same host/network and should be executed with the same user as the php client (not root).
+    Bind Tomcat to localhost or setup a firewall where applicable.

 ------